Journal of Global Change Data & Discovery2023.7(4):433-434

 Ÿ Demonstrating coordinated approaches among stakeholders in the process of achieving sustainable development goals, particularly providing empirical and transferable methods for coordination among scientists, policymakers, and private enterprises.

-The initiative was first advocated and launched in 2021 by the Institute of Geographic Sciences and Natural Resources Research, Chinese Academy of Sciences, and the Geographical Society of China.
-It aims to implement the action plan of the United Nations Sustainable Development Goals.
-The scientific and technological approaches adopted in this action plan have received accolades from organizations such as the Food and Agriculture Organization of the United Nations, CODATA, and the World Data System.
-The establishment of a dedicated task group by CODATA to promote this work will facilitate international cooperation and contribute to the achievement of the United Nations SDGs.
+The GIES initiative was launched in China in 2021 by the Institute of Geographic Sciences and Natural Resources Research, Chinese Academy of Sciences, and the Geographical Society of China.
+It aims to explore an operational solution in local places and it could be transferred to countries which had the similar challenges in implementing the actions of SDGs 2030.
+After three years experiences in 17 cases in China, scientific communities and policy makers from the Food and Agriculture Organization of the United Nations (FAO), CODATA, and the World Data System (WDS) come to common understand to take action on GIES The establishment of the CODATA task group on GIES will facilitate the international cooperation between scientific community and United Nations and contribute to the achievement of SDGs, especially for Goal 1, Goal 2 and Goal 15.

-The Committee on Data for Science and Technology (CODATA) is an international organization under the International Science Council (ISC), established in 1966.
-It is an international academic organization dedicated to scientific and technological data in the fields of science and technology.
+The Committee on Data (CODATA) is an international organization under the International Science Council (ISC), established in 1966.
+It is an international academic organization dedicated to scientific and technological data.
 CODATA task groups are important organizational mechanism for the implementation of its development strategies and coordination of international cooperation actions in the field of data.

-(1) Data Systems and Services for Crisis Situations (DSTS-CS)
+(1) Data Systems, Tools, and Services for Crisis Situations Task Group (DSTS_CS-TG)

 (2) Advancing Data Science for Sustainability